The 1931 Reductions of the New Zealand Military: A Historical Analysis

 ATOMIC BOMB

-However, the explosive destruction of the old ammunition continued with the daily explosions becoming an accepted and routine feature of life in Upper Hutt.[5]
+However, the explosive destruction of the old ammunition continued, and the daily explosions became an accepted and routine feature of life in Upper Hutt.[5]

 The demolition of the 17000 rounds of unsafe 3.7inch ammunition was concluded in December 1957.
 The destruction had proceeded without incident, with the local residents thanked for their considerable forbearance in putting up with the noise of explosions nearly every day.